andrewt0301/hse-acos-course/docs/part1ca/hometasks.md

 1. ###### DigitSum

-   Input an integer (can be negative), and output sum of its digits.
+   Input an integer (can be negative), and output the sum of its digits.

    Input:
    ```